zserge/zserge.github.io/src/blog/cucu-part3.md

 title: "cucu: a compiler you can understand (3/3)"
 description: Compilers is fun.
 Want to write your own one?
+Part 3 - code generator.
 keywords: compiler, programming, C, smallC, easy, tiny, small, tutorial, parser, code, generate, virtal machine
 date: 2012-10-25
 ---